datavis-tech/reactive-model/README.md

  * processing of changes is delayed until the next animation frame, so updates are synchronized with rendering
  * changes are processed (or "digested") using an explicit topological sort algorithm on the data dependency graph.

-See also [ZJONSSON/clues](https://github.com/ZJONSSON/clues), which is a very similar library.

-## How it Works

-This library maintains a graph data structure internally, called the "data dependency graph", in which

- * vertices represent either properties or reactive functions, and
- * edges represent a data dependency;
+See also:

+ * [ZJONSSON/clues](https://github.com/ZJONSSON/clues) A very similar library based on Promises.
+ * [AngularJS Dependency Injection](https://docs.angularjs.org/guide/di) Inspired the API for reactive functions.
+ * [AMD](http://requirejs.org/docs/whyamd.html#amd) Also inspired the API for reactive functions.